marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

   - Furthermore, Python has an argument parsing module in its standard library which makes adding basic command-line arguments a breeze
 - Snakemake requires that all wildcards used in input must be in output
 - Difficult to write shell scripts with f strings because of behavior with double brackets
+- Because Snakemake is fundamentally file-based, it doesn't offer as many conveniences for capturing and manipulating terminal output
+- Accordingly, we need to write a rule ourselves to store the output in files
+  - Fortunately, Snakemake allows us to mark these files as temporary, so it will automatically remove them when the workflow completes

 ## Conclusion
 - I've seen some users contrast Nextflow's and Snakemake's models as "forward" and "backward," but two fit squarely into existing programming paradigms, respectively